hfeiss/campingreservations/README.md

 Additionally, ZIP codes are converted into latitudes and longitudes, then the distance between the customer's home and the facility is calculated, adding a column for each step.
 The average computation time is 45 minutes per year's data.

 Lastly, the results are saved as .pickles in the [data/cleaned](./data/cleaned) directories.
-The clean .pkl files are moved into AWS S3 storage, for backup / download with the [S3 Scripts.](./src/S3)
+The clean .pkl files are moved into AWS S3 storage, for backup / download with the [S3 scripts.](./src/S3)

 ### Two Rounds of Cleaning
 The cleaned data are less than 10mb size: perfect for local analysis.
 The .pkl files are read into pandas DataFrames.
-Locations outside of the United States are removed, as are reservations with impossible durations due to date boundaries at the beginning of year's dates.
+Before plotting, locations outside of the United States are removed, as are reservations with impossible durations due to date boundaries at the beginning of year's dates.

 ### Matplotlib
 For first analysis, a histogram of the duration of stays is created.
 This histogram is used to decide the two `LengthOfStay` bins: weekend trips and trips longer than two nights; roughly half of the reservations belong in each category.